NagarajSH/Spring-Cloud/Spring_Cloud_Api_Gateway_7.md

 Spring's caching Abstraction
 ----------------------------
-It's very easy to use Spring's cache.
+It's very easy to use Spring's cache. <br>
-1)Annotate methods using @Cacheable, which needs cache name and key.
+1)Annotate methods using @Cacheable, which needs cache name and key.<br>
 2)Define a cache manager.
 For ex, SynchronizedMaps, EHCache , Gemfire etc.

 Here is the code sample: